alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 There is a very nice summary of the history of the experiment in [John Steeds et al 2003 Phys.
 World **16** (5) 20](https://iopscience.iop.org/article/10.1088/2058-7058/16/5/24/pdf).
+Interference for a single electron going through a double slit is well tested experimentally.

 ### 🔎 Which Slit?